The Impossible Talk Podcast

 Episode 7: Jeff Kripal, Heavens Above: Space Exploration and the Religious Imagination.
 Delivered on October 27, 2011 as part of Rice University's SPACE FRONTIERS lecture series. -- Download MP3 (63 minutes)

 For most of recorded history, human cultures have imagined, and encountered, the sacred as a power or presence that dwells "in the heavens".
 This began to change with Galileo and the Copernican Revolution, and has continued to change with advances of modern science.
 But perhaps no series of events inspired and catalyzed the cultural and religious imagination more than the cold war space race and the Apollo space program.

-Professor Jeffrey J. Kripal discusses how scholars of religion think about the relationship between the history of natural science and the religious imagination.
+Jeff Kripal discusses how scholars of religion think about the relationship between the history of natural science and the religious imagination.
 He addresses some of the most difficult and "impossible" moments in these modern interactions, including the rise of the UFO phenomenon, which he discusses as a religious phenomenon.
 Finally, he illustrates his ideas with examples drawn from the autobiographies of a science fiction writer, an Apollo astronaut, a horror fiction writer, and a world-class scientist.

 Episode 6: Erik Davis, 113 minutes -- Download MP3